RSSnyder13/waffle-docs/docs/reference.md

 ### CodeBuild CI/CD

 We build a secure CI/CD in AWS for every service you deploy.
 In the Waffle UI you can require manual CI/CD approvals if desired.
 You can also use this CI/CD in addition to Github actions or any other CI product.
-See <a href='https://docs.aws.amazon.com/codebuild/>AWS documentation</a> for more information here.
+See <a href='https://docs.aws.amazon.com/codebuild/' target='_blank'>AWS documentation</a> for more information here.

 ### Git Connection via CodeStar